Rome, Mithridates and Asia

 Major victory in battle

-Spend a turn in a friendly province without moving or fighting a battle
+Spend a turn in a friendly province without moving or fighting a

 (cannot to a max total of 5)